ChartinoLabs/BRKXAR-2032-test-automation/README.md

 The `testbed.yaml` file at the root of this project currently contains access details for a testbed internal to Cisco.
 This testbed is not accessible to the public through the Internet; however, you can modify the access details in this file to point to your own testbed.

 The testbed used to develop the test automation in this project consists of four Catalyst 8000v routers running in Cisco Modeling Labs (CML).
-We recommend getting started with a similar testbed setup of at least four IOS-XE routers configured with OSPF between them.
+We recommend getting started with a similar testbed setup of at least two IOS-XE routers configured with OSPF between them.

 ### Command Line Usage